chapel-lang/chapel/QUICKSTART.rst

    Note that there is no requirement to use these scripts long-term, they are merely designed to help new users get their environment variables and paths set up quickly.
-Long-term, users may want to make these settings in their dotfiles or via other means.
-See `chplenv.rst`_ for a complete description of Chapel's environment variables and their values.
+Long-term, users may want to copy and paste these settings into their dotfiles or set them in other ways.
+See `chplenv.rst`_ for a complete description of Chapel's environment variables and their expected values.

 .. _chplenv.rst: http://chapel.cray.com/docs/1.13/usingchapel/chplenv.html